 I couldn’t figure out what all of the wires and the equipment was for when I first looked at it.
 It all looked so intimidating and I started to panic a tiny bit.
 I think that’s natural when you start to see all of the actual tattooing gear.

 It was when I saw the bed that my nerves really kicked in.
 I’m sure lots of you will be thinking what’s all the fuss about, it’s just a tattoo, right?
 Well it was my first ever experience of getting one and it wasn’t just a small symbol either.
-I knew I had two hours ahead of me and I had absolutely no idea what to expect.
+With two hours ahead of me, I had absolutely no idea what to expect.
 I was shaking like a leaf and I couldn’t stop fidgeting!
 I made the mistake of sending my Dad this photo and he kindly replied “Looks like an operating theatre…” – lovely, thanks Dad?
 Magda suggested that I should lie on my side so that she could easily access my ankle and my leg and so that I would be comfortable.

 I climbed on and lay there shaking (pathetic I know) whilst I clung onto my pal for support – her fingers actually went purple at this point.
 I asked Magda to count down from three so that I knew when it would begin and so I could see what it felt like before we carried on.